ANK1036Official/game_exporter/README.md

 `game_exporter` is a game decryption tool designed for extracting assets such as images, code, sound, and more from various common game types.
 Currently, this is `Linux only`, but there are future plans to add Windows support.

+Note: If the 2025 version does not work properly, please downgrade to the 0.0.3 release, which only supports:
+RPGMaker MV
+Electron based games
+RenPy
+Unity

 ## Installation
 Instructions for how to install the tool.
 ```bash